mlkromis/CryptologyProject/README.md

 #Jcryptool visualization plug-in for SHA3 candidate BLAKE224

-This is only for developers, not users!!!!
 The plug-ins won't be integrated into the Jcryptool software and released until they are authorized by Jcryptool Project leaders.
 For more details, please check the detail in README.md of master branch.

-##Before adding the visualization plug-in to Jcryptool, pleas follow the instructions in the README.MD of the master branch to construct general developing envrioment.
+##Before adding the visualization plug-in to Jcryptool, pleas also -follow the instructions in the README.MD of the master branch to construct general developing envrioment.
 If you have done that, please follow the instructions below.

 1. SHA-3 candidates list is on the official website of NIST(National Institute of Standards and Technology) below. http://csrc.nist.gov/groups/ST/hash/sha-3/Round1/submissions_rnd1.html.
 The submitted materials of the candidates can all be found on this website.